Happy birthday, wishes. Why bother?

 For the daughter who likes things short and sweet.

 The Poet told Linda to scroll down at 100 Best Happy Birthday Captions, where she’d find some birthday messages for her daughter’s December birthday.

 Upon getting into the mother-to-daughter perspective, Linda composed a variety of interesting messages:

-- For your birthday, I’m going to tell you what my mom told me when I was your age.
+For your birthday, I will tell you what my mom told me when I was your age.
 She said: “For your birthday, I’m going to tell you what my mom told me when I was your age.”

 On your birthday, I want to tell you what my mother told me when I was your age.
 If only I could remember!